 When you place your trust in a company that will provide products and services to your clients, that means your own reputation is at risk.
 A company’s ethics will reveal much when you’re deciding where to place that trust.

 Ethical company, successful company

 It would be easy to think that companies with a strong ethical focus do worse financially.
 After all, it costs money to properly train employees, to accommodate clients’ needs and to put clients first.
-But actually, the opposite is true: Ethisphere, an organization supporting companies in building sustainable and ethical businesses, found that the stock prices of publicly traded companies recognized as recipients of this year’s World’s Most Ethical Companies designation, outperformed a comparable index of large cap companies by 7.1 percentage points over the past five calendar years.1
+But actually, the opposite is true: Ethisphere, an organization supporting companies in building sustainable and ethical businesses, found that the stock prices of publicly traded companies on its list of most ethical companies outperformed the large cap sector over the last five years by 24.6%.1

 Encouraging inclusion and diversity is one way that ethical companies succeed, and a crucial one: A McKinsey report showed that companies in the top quartile of ethnic diversity on executive teams had 36% more profitability than companies in the bottom quartile.2 But there are other characteristics ethical companies have in common, too, according to Ethisphere Executive Vice President Erica Salmon Byrne.3